 He later clarified that the allocations do not provide specific uses for the funding.

-White also argued the spending plan disproportionally benefitted downtown Tampa at the detriment of other areas in unincorporated Hillsborough County like east and south Hillsborough.
+White also argued the spending plan disproportionally benefited downtown Tampa at the detriment of other areas in unincorporated Hillsborough County like east and south Hillsborough.
 Commissioners Ken Hagan and Sandy Murman joined White in that concern, but voted in favor of the ordinance with the stipulation that they would continue fighting to change the allocation prescription to better fund road projects in more rural and urban parts of the county.

 “I just feel that these percentages don’t match what the needs are for our county right now,” Murman said.